mlangumier/learning-angular/README.md

 Setup routes in `app.routes.ts` to use the `<router-outlet />` to create a SPA.
 Check the `header` component for info on setting up `routerLink` to navigate though the application & `routerActiveLink` to display the current active page.

+## Services

+Used to make HTTP calls and processing data.

+- `ng g service services/my-service` -> create files, with the name `my-service.service` (convention).

+A **service** can either be provided to the specific components it's imported in using `providers` in the component and removing the `providedIn: 'root'` option from the service, or can be accessible everywhere using by default.

+In the components, using `ngOnInit` allows the data to be fetched on load and have suspense + fallbacks, and using `signal()` makes it easier to initialize and update the variables that get the data.

+## HTTP calls

+For that, we'll use the `httpClient()`.
+We can use the `environments` folder to store our urls and call the variables in our HTTP calls.

+## Directives